MahatKC/MahatKC/README.md

 ### Hello! :wave: Glad to have you here.
 Make yourself comfortable and grab some coffee! ☕

-:man_student: I'm Mateus Karvat, Computer Scientist from Cascavel-PR in the south of Brazil.
-I graduated from [UNIOESTE](https://www.unioeste.br/portal/) in 2022 and I'm currently doing my Masters in [Computing at Queen's University - Canada](https://www.cs.queensu.ca/).
+:man_student: I'm Mateus Karvat, Computer Scientist born in Cascavel-PR in the south of Brazil.
+I graduated in Computer Science at [UNIOESTE](https://www.unioeste.br/portal/) in 2022, then did my Masters in [Computing at Queen's University - Canada](https://www.cs.queensu.ca/), and I'm currently doing my PhD in Computing at Queen's.

 :microscope: During my BSc I have done undergraduate research in Quantum Computing and Deep Learning, as well as organizing outreach events with the [PETComp group](https://petsite-bd39a.web.app/).
 A few papers based on these projects have been [published in national and international journals and conferences](https://scholar.google.com.br/citations?user=0NHCSV4AAAAJ).
-For my MSc, I have been working on Computer Vision for Autonomous Vehicles 🚗.
+For my MSc, I worked on Collaborative Perception for Autonomous Vehicles 🚗, having created Adver-City, the first open source Collaborative Perception dataset focused on adverse weather condtions 🌧️.

 :cowboy_hat_face: I love learning new things and consider myself to be a [multipotentialite](https://puttylike.com/terminology/).
 For hobbies, I love gaming :video_game:, TV Shows (Huge Mr Robot :man_technologist: and Star Trek :vulcan_salute: fan), Formula 1 :racing_car:, and Running :running_man:.